mpetruska/uk-modulo-scala/README.md

 Version history
 ---------------

+* 6.00.1 - fixes implicit change in the meaning of exception code 6
 * 6.00.0 - updates implementation according to [version 6.00 of the spec](https://www.vocalink.com/media/4363/vocalink-validating-account-numbers-v600.pdf)
   (valid from 2020-04-06)
 * 5.90.0 - updates implementation according to [version 5.90 of the spec](https://www.vocalink.com/media/4325/vocalink-validating-account-numbers-v590.pdf)